-Included in current liabilities and non-current liabilities are finance lease payables totalling RMB19.46 million (2017: RMB47.01 million) for the acquisition of property, plant and equipment.
-The finance lease payables are secured by the corporate guarantees from Anhua and Anyang Jiutian (Note 26).
+In the previous financial year, included in current liabilities was finance lease payable totalling RMB19.45 million for the acquisition of property, plant and equipment.
+The finance lease payable was secured by the corporate guarantees from Anhua and Anyang Jiutian (Note 28).
+The finance lease payable has been fully repaid during the financial year.